stern9/breaking-bad-app/README.md

-# Breaking Bad Cast
+# Breaking Bad App

-React project that uses the [breaking bad api](https://breakingbadapi.com/documentation) to show and filter characters from the show
+React project that uses the [breaking bad api](https://breakingbadapi.com/documentation) to show and filter characters and some basic information from the show.

 # Usage